 It is a striking question if one can give a diagrammatic description of $\Kar(\cal{TL})$ as well.

-A solution to this question is known: an (in principle) explicit description of the entire category $\Repp$ can be given using the \textit{Jones-Wenzl projectors} (also called Jones-Wenzl idempotents).
+A solution to this question is known: an (in principle) explicit description of the entire category $\Repp$ can be given using the \textit{Jones--Wenzl projectors} (also called Jones--Wenzl idempotents).
 These were introduced by Jones in~\cite{jones} and then further studied by Wenzl in~\cite{wenzl}.
-The Jones-Wenzl projectors are morphisms in $\cal{TL}$ which correspond to projecting onto, then including from, the highest weight irreducible summand $V_k \subset V^{\otimes k}$.
-These projectors, which are usually depicted by a box with $k$ incoming and outgoing strands at the top and bottom, admit a recursive definition describing the $k$-strand Jones-Wenzl projector $JW_k$ in terms of $(k-1)$-strand projector as follows.
+The Jones--Wenzl projectors are morphisms in $\cal{TL}$ which correspond to projecting onto, then including from, the highest weight irreducible summand $\Sym_q^k\C_q^2 \subset (\C_q^2)^{\otimes k}$.
+These projectors, which are usually depicted by a box with $k$ incoming and outgoing strands at the top and bottom respectively, admit a recursive definition describing the $k$-strand Jones--Wenzl projector $JW_k$ in terms of $(k-1)$-strand projectors as follows.

 We point out that some authors have a different sign convention here.
 Our convention comes from the fact that a circle evaluates to $-[2]$ instead of to $[2]$, see~\eqref{eq-circle1}.